hpgem/nanomesh/notebooks/readme.md

 ### Execute notebooks commands

-Convert notebooks using `nbconvert` using the `--execute` flag.
+Convert notebooks using `jupytext` using the `--execute` flag.

+This will use the md file as source.
+The output is stored in the notebook with the same name.
+Any existing ipynb will be overwritten.

-    jupytext .\hello_world.ipynb --execute
+    jupytext .\hello_world.md --execute --to ipynb

-    Get-ChildItem "**/*.ipynb" | Foreach-Object { jupytext $_ --execute }
+    Get-ChildItem "**/*.md" | Foreach-Object { jupytext $_ --execute --to ipynb }

 ### Force sync

-This synchronizes any changes to the markdown or ipynb file with each other.
+This synchronizes any changes to the markdown or ipynb file with each other (inputs only).

     jupytext .\hello_world.ipynb --execute